thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

 **Do you accept criticism and/or contribution?** All help and criticisms are very appreciated.

 **What are ELO scores?
 Why did you choose this algorithm?** A ranking system initially devised for chess.
 The idea is that if you have chess players A, B and C : if `A beats B` and `B beats C` then you don't really have to organize a fight between A and C to know which is better.
 It does so by assigning a score to each opponent that can then be used to compare opponents that have never met each other.
 The main selling point of ELO is that it still behaves well even if some players occasionally under perform (or over perform).
-In the case of LiTOY, you can have some incoherent comparisons in your db and it will not throw off the whole ranking.
+In the case of LiTOY, you can have some incoherent comparisons in your database and it will not throw off the whole ranking.
 Also, ELO is dead easy to implement and I wanted to completely understand (i.e. grok) my code.

 **What platform does it run on?** I tried to make it as agnostic as possible but I'm on Linux and hate other systems.
 Normally the code should run fine on other systems but please do tell me if you run into an issue.